Sociology Students Association

 Welcome to the Sociology Students Association’s (SSA) OpenCUNY website.
 This website is meant to be an online resource for news, information, advice, upcoming events, funding opportunities and student biographies among other things.
 This website is maintained by and for students and alum of the Sociology program at the CUNY Graduate Center.
 Please feel free to browse the various sections of this site for tips, advice and any other information about the Sociology program and its students.
 A lot of the content on the site is written by current or former Sociology students themselves.

 Please note: This is a site in progress.
-In the upcoming year, we will be building this site to include more functionalities and content like student bios, an updated calendar, a list of grants and fellowships, etc. If you would like to help maintain this site or write content (tips and advice), please feel free to contact the current site administrators:
+If you would like to help maintain this site or write content (tips and advice), please feel free to contact the current site administrators:

 Hamad Sindhi (hsindhi [at] gradcenter.cuny.edu)

 Sejung Sage Yim (syim [at] gradcenter.cuny.edu)

 In addition to representing students, the SSA has several committees and subcommittees that represent student interests to the faculty, pick colloquium speakers, represent the Sociology program in the Doctoral Students’ Council (DSC), advocate for students in the FMC, work with faculty on curriculum and admissions, liaison with alum, and represent Sociology students at the Graduate Council.

 The Sociology Students Association is a Program Student Association recognized by the Doctoral Students’ Council as the official policy-making body for students in the Sociology program under the authority of the DSC as the sole policy-making body representing students in doctoral and master’s programs at The Graduate Center of The City University of New York.